makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

-(c) �ge-level predicat es and ru:Qport ions
+(c) age-level predicat es and ru:Qport ions
 In this section, we will continue our investigation or donkey sentences and proportions.
 This lime, we will only consider condittonols with stage-level predicates in the antecedent.
 As